 Good afternoon,

-In regard to the aforementioned subject, the purpose of this e-mail is to inform staff of the knowledge sharing events organized by the Ruritania Disaster Risk Management Team from the time period between March and September 2012.
+The purpose of this e-mail is to inform staff of the knowledge sharing events that the Ruritania Disaster Risk Management Team organized from the time period between March and September 2012.
 Beginning in March, the region was struck by several disasters of severe and unprecedented magnitude.
 The disasters made it amply apparent that knowledge sharing is crucial for effective disaster risk management.
 A series of forums and brown bag lunches (BBLs) was delivered by the unit with the goal of helping staff, clients, and partners to share knowledge and manage disaster risk more effectively.

 Forums